nonoroazoro/vscode-syncing/README.md

 1. **Upload VSCode Settings**:

-    * Include `settings, keybindings, extensions, locales` and `snippets`.
+    * It will upload the `settings, keybindings, extensions, locales` and `snippets`.
     * The `settings` and `keybindings` of `Macintosh` and `non-Macintosh` will be synced separately, in case you have multiple devices.
-    * Automatically create new Gist if you leave it blank or it doesn't exist in your GitHub Gist.
+    * Automatically create a new Gist to store your settings.
     * Use an incremental algorithm to boost the synchronization.
+    * You can `exclude some VSCode settings` from being uploaded, [check out the VSCode Settings](#vscode-settings) for more details.

 1. **Download VSCode Settings**:

     * **Always overwrite** local settings.
     * Automatically `install, update` and `remove` extensions.
-    * You can leave the `GitHub Personal Access Token` blank to download from `a public Gist`.
+    * You can leave the `GitHub Personal Access Token` blank to download from `a public Gist`, e.g., your friend's VSCode settings.
+    * You can `exclude some VSCode settings` from being downloaded, [check out the VSCode Settings](#vscode-settings) for more details.

-And, of cause you'll have a `progress indicator` during the synchronization :).
+Besides, you can [set up a proxy](#proxy-settings) to accelerate the synchronization.
+And of cause, you'll have a `progress indicator` during the synchronization :).

 ## Commands